 Faith International Adoptions– In 2015, the agency was found to have failed to investigate serious allegations that their contact in India was fraudulently facilitating adoptions in their agency’s name.
 Faith then provided false and conflicting information to COA during the investigation.
 They also failed to inform COA that an individual in a senior management position had two felony convictions for acts involving financial irregularities.
 Faith’s COA accreditation was suspended for a time as a result.

 On April 2, 2018 Faith’s accreditation renewal was refused by the COA because their accreditation expired while their renewal application was still pending.
-They are not accredited at this time.
-Faith International’s explanation of this situation can be found here.
+It was reinstated in December 2018.
+This lapse in accreditation was due to the change from COA to IAAME as an accrediting entity and was not due to any fault of Faith International.

 Great Wall– In 2012, Great Wall allowed someone to apply and pay fees to adopt from Rwanda despite adoptions from Rwanda being closed.
 There was also a memo which gave the appearance that Great Wall would buy their accreditation in Rwanda.